Rational constitutive law for the viscous stress tensor in incompressible two-phase flows: Derivation and tests against a 3D benchmark experiment: A two-dimensional reference configuration

 The velocity field (\ref{Eq: vfield}) results from the superposition of a simple shear of strength $\beta_i$ and a pure strain of strength $\alpha$.
 It is divergence-free and satisfies both the no-penetration condition, $V_i(x,y=0)=0$, and the continuity of tangential velocities, $U_1(x,y=0)=U_2(x,y=0)$, at the interface.
 Moreover, by selecting $\beta_1$ and $\beta_2$ such that $\mu_1\beta_1=\mu_2\beta_2$, it also satisfies the continuity of shear stresses.
 In the part of $\mathcal{V}_V$ filled with fluid 1, the exact viscous stress tensor is $\mathbf{T}_1=\left( \right)$, while the exact strain-rate tensor is $\mathbf{S}_1= \left( \right)$.
 Similarly, $\mathbf{T}_2=\left( \right) $ and $\mathbf{S}_2= \left( \right)$ in the part of $\mathcal{V}_V$ filled with fluid 2.
 Note that, in contrast to the off-diagonal (shear) stresses, the diagonal components of the viscous stress tensor are discontinuous at the interface as soon as $\mu_1\neq\mu_2$.
 This is due to the continuity of the tangential velocities, which forces the velocity gradient $\partial_x{U}_i$ to be continuous at the interface, implying by virtue of continuity the same property for $\partial_y{V}_{i}$, i.e. $\partial_y{V}_{1}|_{y=0}=\partial_y{V}_{2}|_{y=0}$.
 Hence, the viscosity jump translates directly into a jump of the diagonal viscous stresses.
-In the present example, with the interface assumed to be flat, this discontinuity is compensated by a discontinuity in the pressure field, $P_{2}|_{y=0}\neq P_{1}|_{y=0}$, so that the total normal stress $-P_{i}+2\mu_{i}\partial_yV_{i}$ remains continuous at the interface.
-As this example makes clear, the jump experienced by normal viscous stresses has nothing to do with that introduced in the pressure field by capillary effects.
-However, one may expect this jump to play a significant role in the dynamics of certain classes of viscous-dominated two-phase flows. \\ From the above expressions, the filtered viscous stress tensor of the two-phase medium may be obtained by performing a volume average of $\mathbf{T}_1$ and $\mathbf{T}_2$ over the entire control volume $\mathcal{V}_V$, which yields
+As the present example makes clear, the jump experienced by the normal viscous stresses has nothing to do with that introduced in the pressure field by capillary effects.
+However, one may expect this jump to play a significant role in the dynamics of certain classes of viscous-dominated two-phase flows.
+The flow kinematics encapsulated in the velocity field \eqref{Eq: vfield} is sufficient to reveal the connection between all components of the filtered strain-rate tensor and those of the filtered viscous stress tensor in this two-dimensional configuration.
+In particular, there is no need to consider dynamical effects, since the constitutive law for the filtered viscous stress tensor is entirely determined by the local structure of the two-phase flow and cannot depend on inertial effects, hence on $\rho_1$ and $\rho_2$.
+Nevertheless, for the sake of completeness, it is worth evaluating advective terms induced by the velocity field \eqref{Eq: vfield}.
+Integrating \eqref{Eq: NS2} yields the pressure field in each fluid in the form $P_i(x,y)=-\rho_i[\alpha U_0x+\frac{\alpha^2}{2}(x^2+y^2)]+\rho_i[\int_0^xg_xdx'+\int_0^yg_ydy']+C_i$, with $C_i$ a constant.
+Selecting $C_i=-2\mu_i\alpha$ makes the total normal stress $-P_i+2\mu_i\partial_yV_i$ continuous across the interface whatever $g_x$ if the two fluids have the same density.
+Conversely, the body force must comprise a $x$-dependent streamwise component $g_x=\alpha[U_0+\alpha^2x]$ for this continuity to be satisfied when $\rho_1\neq\rho_2$ in this stationary configuration.
+In both cases, the continuity of the total normal stress across the interface implies a pressure jump $(P_2-P_1)|_{y=0}=2\alpha(\mu_1-\mu_2)$. \\ From the above expressions of the strain-rate and viscous stress tensors in both fluids, the filtered viscous stress tensor of the two-phase medium may be obtained by performing a volume average of $\mathbf{T}_1$ and $\mathbf{T}_2$ over the entire control volume $\mathcal{V}_V$, which yields